 Are you curious how to Mod Podge fabric to wood furniture?
-This post will give you tips and tricks as well as sample projects!
+This post will give you tips and tricks on how to glue fabric to wood, as well as sample projects!

 I get a lot of questions about re-doing furniture by Mod Podging fabric.
-If you want to Mod Podge fabric to wood, it’s not as hard as it looks – and I wanted to give you some tips and share some projects that I think you’ll enjoy.
+If you want to glue fabric to wood, it’s not as hard as it looks – and I wanted to give you some tips and share some projects that I think you’ll enjoy.

 Once you’ve watched the video and read my article about prepping, you’re ready to start decoupaging.
 I recommend you read the following tips and tricks next!
 I’m going to walk you through a project starting at step 1 . . . assuming you’ve already prepped your furniture.

 1. Basecoat your furniture with an appropriate color.
 Yes, you can decoupage on raw wood.
 You can also Mod Podge fabric to wood that is already painted.

 Having said that, here’s the issue: if you decoupage cotton fabric that is light on a surface that is dark underneath, you WILL see the paint through the fabric.
 LIGHT cotton fabric tends to become somewhat transparent when decoupage medium is applied.